USAJOBS/help-center/how-to/job-announcement/overview.md

 **Open and closing date**

 The open date is the first day you can submit an application to the job.
-The closing date is the last day you can submit an application for the job—you can’t submit an application after 11:59pm EST (Eastern Standard Time) on that date.
+The closing date is the last day you can submit an application for the job—you can’t submit an application after 11:59 p.m.
+ET (Eastern Time) on that date.

 **Pay scale and grade**